Become a volunteer

 Scottish Dolphin Centre

-Our Scottish Dolphin Centre in Spey Bay, Moray offers a 8.5 month residential volunteer placement/internship.
+Our Scottish Dolphin Centre in Spey Bay, Moray offers various lengths of residential Volunteer placements.
 Volunteering with the Scottish Dolphin Centre, you will be trained to cover a variety of work areas.
 As the public face of WDC in Scotland the Centre's aim is to amaze and inspire visitors about the world of whales and dolphins!

-Residential placements run between 1st March and 31st October.
+Residential volunteers join us on a full-time basis for either 6 months, 4 months or 7 weeks.
+The 6-month placement runs between March and September, the 4-month between June and September and the 7 week placement runs from September to November.
 WDC provides accommodation in the form of a shared house and a weekly food allowance, plus mileage incurred with any community engagements.
 Details will be posted on this website when the recruitment for these roles takes place.